 apiVersion: build.openshift.io/v1 kind: BuildConfig metadata: name: mywebsite labels: app: mywebsite spec: source: type: Git git: uri: https://github.com/monodot/container-up contextDir: httpd-hello-world strategy: type: Docker dockerStrategy: dockerfilePath: Dockerfile # Look for Dockerfile in: gitUri/contextDir/dockerfilePath output: to: kind: ImageStreamTag name: mywebsite:latest

-Docker build with an image stream as a FROM image
+2. Use an image stream as a base image

 I like image streams, they’re a nice feature of OpenShift.
 They allow you to create a local “pointer” to a set of image tags.

 When you use an image stream, you don’t need to hardcode the full registry URL everywhere, including your BuildConfig.

 OpenShift will resolve the image and use it as the from image in your Docker build.

 When you use an image stream in a BuildConfig, you can also set an image change event as a trigger – for example, to trigger a new build when a new image is pushed to a tag.

 First, let’s set up an image stream to use as an example.

 httpd, which points to Bitnami’s Apache image on Docker Hub.
 Here’s an example ImageStream YAML definition for that:

 apiVersion: image.openshift.io/v1 kind: ImageStream metadata: name: httpd spec: lookupPolicy: local: false tags: - name: latest from: kind: DockerImage name: bitnami/apache referencePolicy: type: Source